rwblokzijl/Msc-thesis-EuroToken/thesis.md

 12. Easy accessibility throughout the euro area
 13. Conditional use by non-euro area residents

-In this project we aim to conform to these requirements as best we can and we evaluate our solution by these requirements.
+In our evaluation of this project later we will explore to what extent our implementation conforms to these requirements.
 The technical requirements are emboldened in the list, as they will be guiding in our design.
 The rest will only be speculated on as they do not pertain to the topic of computer science and fall outside of our area of expertise.
-Therefore a technical solution to these problems has to conform to the following requirements.
+Because of the broad political and legal angle of these requirements, a technical solution to these problems needs to conform to more technical requirements.
+We compiled the top level requirements to the following functional requirements that this thesis will specifically aim to reach:

 1. Be a secure system of accounting
 2. Scale to the size of the European union
 3. Preventing unsanctioned money creation
 4. Price stability
 5. Disaster resilience through off-line transfer ability

-We aim to create a payment system that is secure, scalable, off-line transferable, stable, secure and digitally capable.

 ## Trade-offs around double spending, scalability and decentralisation